Who we are

 Product Testing Division (PTD)

-- Provides support to standards development by extending their services for developmental tests on products for which standards are being developed/formulated.
+- Provide support to standards development by conducting developmental tests on products for which standards are being developed/formulated; and

 Standards Mainstreaming Division (SMD)

-- Maintains and updates the Standards and Conformance Portal Website and Social Media Accounts.
+- Maintain and update the Standards and Conformance Portal at all times;